kptdev/kpt/site/faq/README.md

    YAML/JSON directly.

-### Does kpt and kustomize work together?
+### Do kpt and kustomize work together?

 Yes!
-Because both tools subscribe to template/DSL free approach to configuraiton it's possible to use both tools together.
-We have created a
-[kustomize solution] which shows how you can leverage both of these tools in your environment.
+Because both tools subscribe to template/DSL free approach to configuration it's possible to use both tools together.
+We have created a [kustomize solution] which shows how you can leverage both of these tools in your environment.

 #### Kustomize background
 [Kustomize] is a CNCF project that is a part of Kubernetes.
-It's included in the `kubectl` in order to allow users to customize their configurations without introducing templates.
-Kustomize was started by Googlers and still has large contributions by Google engineers.
-A lot of the Google engineers working on kpt also work on kustomize and a lot of the underlying libraries are shared.

-While kpt and kustomize support customization of configuration yaml there are important differences and scope to these projects.
-Kpt supports end to end scenarios of packaging, customization and application of resource to the clusters.
+While kpt and kustomize support customization of KRM manifests without templates there are important differences and scope to these projects.
+Kpt supports end to end scenarios of packaging, customization and actuation of resources to the
+clusters.
 For kustomize packaging is explicitly out of scope and application is deferred to whatever kubectl provides.

 #### kpt vs kustomize customization approach.
-While kpt is set to support both in place and out-of-place customization, kustomize is only focused on providing out-of-place hydration using the overlay pattern.
-Here are the strengths and investment areas for these
+While kpt supports both in place and out-of-place customization, kustomize is only focused on providing out-of-place hydration using the  [overlay pattern].
-products:
+Here are the strengths and investment areas for these products:

 *kpt*
 - Allows you to edit the configuration in-place without creating complex patches
 - Focuses on rebase with resource merge strategy allowing for edited config to be updated
-- Is more intuitive and has a continuous learning curve as you usually start small with modifying several YAML files using an editor and then want to scale with complexity of the application
+- Allows one to start customization by modifying a few YAML files using an editor.
 - Allows to mix programmatic changes (functions) with manual edits in the same [workflow]